Speedship by Worldwide Express

 • Executive and stakeholder alignment shifted, with product planning and prioritization now grounded in user needs.
 (In fact, their trust grew so much I was asked to return to the project after being reassigned to Sprint - to assist them in rigorous prioritization work at the beginning of 2020.)

-• Reduced onboarding friction and improved support operations, as clearer workflows led to fewer misaligned interactions, and internal flows were given adequate attention and investment.
+• Reduced onboarding friction and improved support operations, as clearer workflows led to fewer misaligned interactions, and internal flows were also given adequate attention and investment.

 • Platform formed the basis of WWEX’s eventual merger with GlobalTranz, enabling the formation of a $4B logistics platform